MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365-step5.md

 # Step 5.
 Protect information

 Because ransomware attackers will also look at your on-premises data on file, database, and other types of servers, one of the best ways to protect that data is to migrate it to your Microsoft 365 tenant.
-Once there, it can be protected by built-in mitigation and recovery features such as versioning, recycle bin, and the Preservation Hold library.
+Once there, it can be protected by built-in mitigation and recovery features such as [versioning, recycle bin, and the Preservation Hold library](protect-against-ransomware-microsoft-365.md#ransomware-mitigation-and-recovery-capabilities-provided-with-microsoft-365).

-Providing additional protection your ransomable information in your Microsoft 365 tenant consists of:
+To provide additional protection of your ransomable information in your Microsoft 365 tenant:

-- Locating the ransomable information.
+- Locate your ransomable information
-- Implementing strict permissions and eliminating broad access (for example, too many users having write, edit, and delete abilities).
+- Implement strict permissions and eliminating broad access (for example, too many users having write, edit, and delete abilities)
-- Protecting your ransomable information.
+- Protect your ransomable information

 ## Locate your ransomable information